franpoli/OpenSCADutil/ikea_skadis_pegboard_accessories/ikea_skadis_demo.md

 retainer = [true/false]
 ```

-Where the parameter **fullfine** let you decide if a peg should be full filled or hollowed.  **Retainers** lock the pegs on the board.
+Where the parameter **fullfill** let you decide if a peg should be full filled or hollowed.
+The **retainer** parameter let you enlarged the end of the fastener in order to lock the pegs on the board.

 Wider accessories may cover many holes on the pegboard.
 These accessories need at least two pegs in order to be attached properly.
-Setting the parameter **all_pegs** to *true* will generate peg for each holes covered by the accessory.
+Setting the parameter **all_pegs** to *true* will generate a peg for each hole covered by the accessory.

 ```
 all_pegs = [true/false]